ahq1993/human-tracking-with-Pepper/README.md

 # Pepper robot tracks people and interact with them.
 This project has the following contributions:

 1- Human tracking using Pepper robot.

-2- Procedure of turning on the awareness, in Pepper robot, of its physical surroundings.
+2- Procedure of turning on the awareness in Pepper robot of its physical surroundings.

 3- Reading and storing images from 3D sensor and VGA forehead camera of the Pepper robot.

 4- Pepper Interact with people with four set of actions

 	1- Doing nothing (also called waiting in social terms) 2- Looking towards human through tracking human with head motion.
 	3- Waving hand and saying hello